riyadangar/monte-carlo-stock-simulation/README.md

 Example Output:

-  typical output plot shows multiple simulated stock price trajectories and a histogram of final prices after the chosen time horizon.
+Typical output plot shows multiple simulated stock price trajectories and a histogram of final prices after the chosen time horizon.

 Technologies Used: